Taitava/obsidian-shellcommands-documentation/Preactions/Prompts.md

 > 	font-weight: bold;
 > }
 > ```
 > This CSS snippet makes text bold in a prompt whose **id** is *w3ocyqvjxb*.
 It doesn't change anything in any other prompt.
-Each prompt has a unique id, and you need to check your prompt's id from it's settings. [[#^prompt-settings-screenshot|See the bottom of the prompt settings screenshot above]].
+Each prompt has a unique id, and you need to check your prompt's id from its settings. [[#^prompt-settings-screenshot|See the bottom of the prompt settings screenshot above]].
 >
 > (The `div` keyword can be removed, it's just there to indicate that the modal element is an HTML `<div>` element.)